jaalso/red-team-labs/README.md

 >  🔴 Offensive security lab write-ups

 All labs conducted in isolated VirtualBox environments or on authorised external targets.
-No unauthorised systems were accessed.
+<br>No unauthorised systems were accessed.
 All work complies with Swiss law and ethical hacking standards.

 ---